AaronJan/postcss-font-grabber/README.md

 > 🎉 Here is the brand new `2.0` version that is completely rewritten in TypeScript (with typing), for `1.0` please see [HERE](https://github.com/AaronJan/postcss-font-grabber/tree/v1.x)

-This is a [PostCSS](https://github.com/postcss/postcss) plugin, only do one thing:

-Grab remote font in `@font-face`, download it and update your `CSS`.

-Boom.
+A [`PostCSS`](https://github.com/postcss/postcss) plugin, it only do one thing and good at it: **download remote font that's in your CSS file (`@font-face`)**.

+## Motivation

+You may not want to use remote fonts, because:

+* it may expose your internal project
+* font service may be slow for your users
+* you can do more things with local font files

+## Features

+* Written in TypeScript
+* Standalone without any dependency
+* Concurrent download
+* Automatically create directories
+* Support HTTP & HTTPS

 ## Installation